 Any discussion of Russian literature has to involve Boris Pasternak and his magnum opus, Doctor Zhivago.
 Like many, I dare say most, of you, my first exposure to it was through the great film from 1965.
 I watched it with my great-grandmother for the first time when I was around 8 years old (circa 1986) and was immediately captivated by the story.
 As I would later find out, the movie isn’t entirely faithful to the book, but it is still a cinematic masterpiece of its own.
 I read the novel for the first time in high school.
 A few years ago, I read it in the original language.
 The story of how Pasternak came to write it and how it was published is an epic tale in its own right!

 One thing that I’ve found so interesting about this book is that Pasternak manages to make Zhivago a such a sympathetic character.
 Let’s be honest, he’s screwing around on his wife!
 Yet the reader still feels for him.
-I freely admit to having a bit of a literary crush on Larissa.
-I guess that’s what you call it when you wish you could run off with a character in a book.
-(If you call it something else, let me know!)
 In a previous post I compared Doctor Zhivago with Gone With the Wind as they are similar.
 In Pasternak’s book, a man loves two women and loses them both as war and revolution sweep away the old world and usher in a new one.
 In Mitchell’s book, a women is in love with two men and loses them both as civil war sweeps away the old world and ushers in a new one.
 (You know, I can sum up these classics in one sentence, but I can’t seem to write a one sentence description of my own book.
 Amusing, that.)